 Flat Rate Pricing

-Flat rate pricing is what it sounds like – the processor charges you one flat rate for all your transactions, regardless of card type or any other details.
+Flat rate pricing is what it sounds like.
+The processor charges you one flat rate for all your transactions, regardless of card type.
 This is the type of pricing offered by companies you’ve probably heard of, like Square, Stripe, and PayPal.

 Like all types of tiered pricing, flat rate is not very transparent – you won’t be able to determine the wholesale cost and the processor’s markup from your statement.